 Pogo, a new business located in Church Hill, is about to shake things up.

-As a growing number of workers leave their traditional 9-to-5 jobs to become freelancers in the gig economy, or to launch their own businesses, Pogo is positioned to offer them easy online business insurance from top insurers.
+As a growing number of workers leave their traditional 9-to-5 jobs to become freelancers in the gig economy, or to launch their own businesses, Pogo is positioned to offer them easy online business insurance such as professional liability insurance from top insurers.
 And when you think about it, that’s a pretty big market.
 A recent study by Guardian Life Insurance estimates 40 million Americans work in a part-time or freelance gig.
 By 2020 that number is expected to swell, with half of the country’s workforce working as freelancers.